Graciously granted by HM Queen Elizabeth II

-The closest hotel to Buckingham Palace, The Goring has been a firm Royal favourite for many years, since it first opened its doors.
-The coronations of George VI and Queen Elizabeth II saw the hotel filled with royalty attending these great occasions from all over the world.
-The Queen Mother also famously enjoyed Eggs Drumkilbo – a lobster and egg-based dish that remains one of the most popular dishes in The Dining Room.
+The closest hotel to Buckingham Palace, The Goring has been a firm Royal favourite since it first opened its doors in 1910.
+The coronations of King George VI and Queen Elizabeth II saw the hotel filled with royalty from all over the world attending these great occasions.
+HM Queen Elizabeth the Queen Mother also famously enjoyed Eggs Drumkilbo – a lobster and egg-based dish that remains one of the most popular dishes in The Dining Room.